ferrucci-franco/from_galileo_to_arduino/README.md

   - The real-time graphical user interface (GUI)
   - An off-line data visualization tool of CSV measured data (using Plotly library).
   - A script with a curve-fitting tool for a sinusoidal curve with exponential decay.
-  - A script with the numerical integration of the equation of motion and comparison with measurement (with an example!).
+  - A script with the numerical integration of the equations of motion of a physical pendulum and comparison with measurement (with an example!).
 - CAD files and 3D printer files (I used Creality K1 printer).
 In a future commit I will upload the Fusion360 files.
 - Pictures and screenshots.
 ## Videos